 Fresh tender asparagus pieces, mushrooms, onions, applewood bacon, and gouda cheese come together in a symphony of flavor in this creamy quiche that’s perfect for Easter brunch!

 It’s snowing today…but in my heart I know Spring is just around the corner!
 (My heart is more dependable than that rodent looking for his shadow!)
-How do I know?
-Asparagus!
-The markets are loaded with tender spears of my favorite springtime vegetable!

 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, which means that I may make a commission from any purchases at no additional cost to you.
 Thank you for your support!